Nikhil Chaudhary (environmentalist)

 Nikhil Chaudhary is an environmentalist, urban-planner, architect, and cartoonist from Maharashtra, India.

+Works

 His work has been featured as contributing to a growing movement to use comics as advocacy tools for environmental and urban issues.
 He is a contributing author to the recent book, Longform: An Anthology of Graphic Narratives.
 Most recently, his work was featured in the documentary-series, Compass by the TRT World - on an episode investigating the role of art and artists addressing Gentrification.